The Programme

 Gender Equality and Social Inclusion

-Creating and delivering a framework, training module and safeguarding policy based on our original GESI scoping report.
+Creating and delivering a framework, training, and safeguarding policy based on our original GESI scoping report.

 GESI Scoping report